 If you can eat within an hour OR it was a light session - NO

 Refer to the supplement page for more info on what we suggest

 We have all been there...so pumped that we PB'd and crushed the WOD.
 We get home and eat and then head to bed only to stare straight at the ceiling for hours!

-If you struggle to sleep in the evening after a session here is some advice and a little sneak peak into the sleep module that is coming up in MONTH 6.
+If you struggle to sleep in the evening after a session here is some advice.

 When you exercise there is an increase in cortisol, which is vital to provide energy for your workout.
 However, the normal circadian rhythm is for cortisol to be at its lowest point in the evening (when we are now exercising).
 This can play havoc with sleep patterns.
 Alongside causing a disruption in hormonal balance.